Tuesday, April 26, 2016

 Stop & Chat: April 22 - Daegu Day 1

-This weekend was a big first for Michael and I. We traveled outside of our normal comfort zone by far!
+This weekend was a big first for M and I. We traveled outside of our normal comfort zone by far!
 To recount this, I'm splitting up our weekend into 3 posts.
 That makes it easier to read, easier to write, and just easier all around.
 I'm still recovering so my brain can't think very goodly.

 We left the house and drove to Yongsan, where we parked the car and walked with all of our bags to Yongsan station.
 From there, we took the subway to Seoul station and bought some KTX/bullet train tickets.